CumulusNetworks/docs/content/cumulus-linux-41/Whats-New/_index.md

 - Dell 5212F-ON (25G Trident3 X5)
 - Mellanox SN2010 with 32G RAM (25G Spectrum)

-The following platforms are supported in Cumulus Linux 3.7 and are now supported in Cumulus Linux 4.1.
+The following platforms are supported in Cumulus Linux 3.7 and are now supported in Cumulus Linux 4.1.0 and later:

 - Dell S4128F-ON
 - Dell S4128T-ON